 What separates perceived ‘band-wagon jumping’, delusions of grandeur and potential offence, from well-intentioned, thought-provoking content around such topics, is what else the brand has done over the long-run to build its reputation for similar.

-McDonald’s in the UK has invested much thought, time and money over the last decade to develop its reputation for being a responsible company, in tune with how it is perceived by the general public and other stakeholders.
+McDonald’s in the UK has invested much thought, time and money over the last decade to develop its reputation for being a responsible company.

 Grass-roots football sponsorship, food quality and provenance and adapting its menu with healthier choices are just a few examples.